-Where some contact is necessary within the curriculum (eg within drama or PE), it should take place in a safe and open environment (ie one easily observed by others) and last for the minimum time necessary.
+Where some contact is necessary within the curriculum (e.g. in drama or PE), it should take place in a safe and open environment (i.e. one easily observed by others) and last for the minimum time necessary.
 The extent of the contact should be made clear and undertaken with the permission of the student.

-Contact should be relevant to their age and understanding and staff must remain sensitive to any discomfort expressed verbally or non-verbally by the student.
+Contact should be relevant to the student's age and understanding and staff must remain sensitive to any discomfort expressed verbally or non-verbally by them.